ACCYSL

 1. Only violations of the Bylaws, Rules of Play, specific procedures of the League, the Constitution and Bylaws of CYSA, or misapplications of the “Laws of the Game” shall be proper subjects for protests or appeals.

-2. Protests or appeals are to be in writing to the chairperson of the Disciplinary Committee post marked within seven (7) calendar days of the action being protested or appealed.
+2. Protests or appeals are to be in writing to the chairperson of the Disciplinary Committee and President within seven (7) calendar days of the action being protested or appealed.
 The fee of $100 must accompany the protest or appeal and will be returned if the committee votes to uphold the protest or appeal.
-Any decision rendered by this committee may be appealed to the full Board of Directors of the League per the Cal North Constitution, Bylaws, Rules and Regulations.
+Any decision rendered by this committee may be appealed to the full Board of Directors of the League per the Constitution, Bylaws, Rules and Regulations of Cal North, or other relevant league or affiliation.

 3. In the matter of Protests and Appeals, no person associated with the operation of the League shall invoke the aid of the courts of any state or of the United States without first exhausting all available remedies within the appropriate soccer organization, including a final appeal to the Annual General Meeting of the USYS.